damo-maker/HackingWithSwift/projects/NamesToImages/README.md

 # NamesToImages Project 10
-This project crashes, giving a SIGABRT warning when you click on the leftBarButtonItem.
-Unable to get addImageCell function to work.
+This project uses a UIImagePickerController type to access the photo library in iOS.
+It can save and rename an image.